Customer data governance: Why enforcement has to happen before the warehouse

 Block

-- Examples: PII leakage to a restricted destination, missing consent for marketing delivery, malformed payloads that break downstream systems.
+Examples: PII reaching a restricted destination, missing consent for marketing delivery, malformed payloads that break downstream systems.

-- Use when the data might be valuable, but it is not safe to propagate automatically.
+Use when the data might be valuable but is not safe to propagate as clean.
+Violation details are attached to the event so downstream systems can handle it explicitly.

 What a quarantine workflow needs to be useful